- Sherry vs Port Wine – What is Fortified Wine? - July 9, 2022

 - For an herb-based beef stew, look for wines with herbaceous and earthy notes.
 Pot-Au-Feu and American Beef Stew go well with wines with earthy and herbaceous notes; the problem is, many of these red wines tend to be more light bodied.
 A medium body red wine, like Cabernet Franc, will work, as will a Rhone Blend.

 - For a curried beef stew, consider Merlot.
 Merlot contains sweet notes, such as cherry and plum, sometimes with a hint of cocoa and vanilla.
 The medium-full body and tannin level and overall complex and bold flavors make it a great match for curries, both sweeter and with more heat.
-However, more smooth and simple Merlo
+However, more smooth and simple Merlot.

 - For an all-around option, consider Cabernet Sauvignon.
 Want a red wine that will pair nicely with most beef stews?
 Cabernet Sauvignon is a great option.
-Classic flavor notes of black cherry and black currant produce and rich, deep red wine with a full body and medium acidity.
+Classic flavor notes of black cherry and black currant product and rich, deep red wine with a full body and medium acidity.
 It complements both chuck beef and also hearty notes in a refined way.

 What’s an easy way to summarize how to find the best wine pairings with beef stew?